-The Patient Protection and Affordable Care Act (PPACA), referred to on our website as the Affordable Care Act (ACA), is the health care reform legislation signed into law by President Obama in March 2010.
+The Patient Protection and Affordable Care Act (PPACA), referred to on this website as the Affordable Care Act (ACA), is the health care reform legislation signed into law by President Obama in March 2010.
 Many of the key provisions of the law were designed to extend health insurance coverage to the uninsured, improve the quality and affordability of health insurance and reduce health care costs.
 Some provisions of the law include:

 The Individual Shared Responsibility provision of the law, or Individual Mandate, requires most people to obtain qualified health insurance or pay a penalty (effective January 1, 2019 the Individual Mandate penalty has been reduced to $0).
 The Employer Shared Responsibility provision of the law, or Employer Mandate, requires large employers to provide health insurance coverage that meets minimum standards to all full time employees or else incur a penalty.

 Also known as the “Exchange,” this is a new “one-stop shop” designed to help people find and compare health insurance costs and coverage.
 Premium subsidies in the form of a tax credit are available to qualifying individuals.

 In order for the IRS to determine whether individuals and/or employers are subject to penalties under the ACA’s individual and employer mandates, a few new tax reporting requirements have been put into place.
 Large employers, such as the UW System, are required to file a new form with the IRS (called a Form 1095-C) to report information about the health coverage that was offered to their employees during the previous calendar year.
 Employers are also required to provide a copy of the Form 1095-C to each corresponding employee.
 If an employee participated in coverage through a fully-insured health plan, then a Form 1095-B will also need to be filed with the IRS by the insurance carrier and a copy provided to the employee.
 Finally, individuals who received coverage through the Health Insurance Marketplace will receive a Form 1095-A (a Health Insurance Marketplace statement) from the Marketplace.